Locomotives of New Zealand: Early locomotives

 The first locomotive in New Zealand was built by Slaughter & Co in Bristol, arrived at Ferrymead in May 1863 to work on Canterbury Provincial Railways' 5 ft 3 in gauge.
 It was withdrawn in 1876.
-The Ferrymead to Christchurch railway line was not completed until 1 December 1863, so the steam locomotive Lady Barkly, in use on Invercargill's jetty in August 1863 during construction of the Bluff branch, may have been the first locomotive in steam.
+Lady Barkly, in use on Invercargill's jetty in August 1863 during construction of the Bluff branch, was another early example of a steam locomotive operating in New Zealand.

 The first steam engines built in New Zealand were produced in 1872.
 Fraser and Tinne built an 0-4-0 in Auckland in 1872, but it was based on a Hornsby traction engine.
 Similarly, a steam crane was converted during construction of the Port Chalmers railway, though it could only haul about 10 tons.
 The first locomotive entirely built in the country was a 10 hp engine for the Foxton Tramway contractor, Ashworth Crawshaw, by R. S. Sparrow & Co in Dunedin, also in 1872.
 It was named Palmerston.
 Horses had replaced Palmerston by 1874, but, in 1875, after iron had replaced wooden rails, the same branch had an A class steam locomotive built in Wellington by E.W.
 Mills' Lion Foundry.